terrifictor100/torspiggame/README.md

 # torspiggame
-My very first coded game
+My very first coded game:

 - The game has 2 players, playing in rounds
 - In each turn, a player rolls a dice as many times as he whishes.
 Each result get added to his round score